Lunexa-AI/right-line/docs/project/CONTRIBUTING.md

-# Contributing to RightLine
+# Contributing to Gweta

-Thank you for your interest in contributing to RightLine!
+Thank you for your interest in contributing to Gweta!
 This document provides guidelines and instructions for contributing to the project.

 ## 📋 Table of Contents